 In HackerRank Tests, Database (DB) Engineering questions assess the candidates' database querying knowledge in Microsoft SQL, MySQL, Oracle, or DB2 databases.
-The test setter designs these questions to understand the level of database programming skills in their candidates to store, modify or retrieve data by writing efficient queries.
+The test setter designs these questions to understand their candidates' level of database programming skills to store, modify, or retrieve data by writing efficient queries.

-Typically, the test setter defines the problem statement along with the data schema required to answer the question.
+Typically, the test setter defines the problem statement, and the data schema required to answer the question.
 It is recommended that you read the problem statement carefully before answering the question.

-The HackerRank Test interface has an in-built database query editor and supports programming in Microsoft SQL, MySQL, Oracle, or DB2 databases.
+The HackerRank Test interface has a built-in database query editor and supports programming in Microsoft SQL, MySQL, Oracle, or DB2 databases.

 Answering Database Questions

 Here is a quick video to get you started with the Answering Database programming questions workflow.

 - In your Test, select the Database Engineer question or click Solve.

 - Read the problem statement carefully and refer to the given data schema, if any.

 - In the code editor, choose the DB language.
 Only the permitted languages are displayed in this list.
 For example, if the test setter wants to assess your DB programming skills in SQL, you may see only the Microsoft SQL Server option available to answer the question.